Mahitha-pasupuleti/Mahitha-pasupuleti/README.md

 - 👯 I’m looking to collaborate on open-source and innovative projects
 - 💬 Ask me about Web development, UI/UX design, AI/ML, Problem-solving
 - 📫 How to reach me: dm me on LinkedIn
-- ⚡ Fun fact: I love optimizing code for performance as much as I enjoy a good mystery novel!
+- ⚡ Fun fact: I love optimizing code for performance as much as I enjoy a good novel!

 ### <img src="https://media.giphy.com/media/VgCDAzcKvsR6OM0uWg/giphy.gif" width="50"> A little more about me...